 Crude Oil Price Forecast Overview:

-- The ongoing tug-and-pull between the global economic recovery and the supply-demand deficit has provided stability for energy prices in general.
+- The ongoing tug-and-pull between the global economic recovery and the supply-demand deficit remains the prevailing overarching theme guiding energy markets.

-- Recent changes in retail trader positioninggives us a bullish bias towards crude oil prices.
+- Recent changes in retail trader positioninggives us a neutral bias towards crude oil prices.

-We thus stick to our fundamental forecast of Q3’20 as we turn the page into Q4’20, having previously called for crude oil prices to stay elevated between $35 and $50 per barrel.
-The supply-demand shifts are a strong fundamental force that is the dominating market factor.
-And it still holds that, were crude oil prices to rise beyond $50 per barrel, it would be highly likely that US shale producers would come back online, bring more supply back into the mix.
+We thus stick to our fundamental forecast of Q3’20 and Q4’20 as we near the end of 2020, which was calling for crude oil prices to stay elevated between $35 and $50 per barrel.
+It still holds that “the supply-demand shifts are a strong fundamental force that is the dominating market factor…were crude oil prices to rise beyond $50 per barrel, it would be highly likely that US shale producers would come back online, bring more supply back into the mix.”

 Recommended by Christopher Vecchio, CFA